NNetify

 5. Threat Protection devices per order

-6. Pipeline: deals per month
+6. Deals per month

 What broadband products can you resell?